arianitu/postgres-statefulset/config/README.md

 `microk8s kubectl get services`

 you will see there is a nodePort number associated with each Elastos port.
 The nodePort number corresponding to Elastos Port Number 21636 should be inserted in the network config for Truffle.
-The host Ip-Address to use is the vm (node) address of the blockchain-node - obtainable from:
+The network_id should be "3", and the host Ip-Address to use is the vm (node) address of the blockchain-node - obtainable from:

 `multipass list`, run on the Host computer.